ray155093/azure-docs.zh-tw/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 <properties
-   pageTitle="設定 Azure 傳統入口網站中的 VPN 閘道 | Microsoft Azure" description="本文將逐步引導您設定虛擬網路 VPN 閘道，以及變更閘道 VPN 路由類型。"
-   services="vpn-gateway"
-   documentationCenter="na"
-   authors="cherylmc"
+   pageTitle="Configure a VPN Gateway in the Azure Classic Portal | Microsoft Azure" description="This article walks you through configuring your virtual network VPN gateway and changing a gateway VPN routing type." services="vpn-gateway" documentationCenter="na" authors="cherylmc"